ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 \textbf{Audio-Caption Datasets} ~~ AudioSet \citep{gemmeke2017audio} pioneered large-scale audio-text dataset with labels for about 2M audio segments.
 AudioCaps \citep{kim2019audiocaps} and MusicCaps \citep{agostinelli2023musiclm} are subsets of AudioSet with high-quality human-annotated captions.
 They are among the most common benchmarks for text-to-audio and text-to-music generation.
 With the rapid progress in large language models (LLMs) in recent years, LLM-enhanced audio-caption datasets such as WavCaps \citep{mei2024wavcaps} and Laion-630K \citep{wu2023large} were proposed, enabling large-scale audio-language models including TTA and other tasks.
 However, the captions can be noisy as the caption generation process does not depend on the audio signals.
 In the domain of TTA, recent works have used different collections of audio-caption pairs (mostly by combining existing datasets) in order to train powerful TTA models.
 Examples include TangoPromptBank \citep{ghosal2023text}, AudioLDM \citep{liu2024audioldm}, and Make-an-Audio \citep{huang2023make}.
 However, these works mostly constitute combination and/or augmentation of existing data.

 \textbf{Synthetic Data for Improved TTA} ~~ Very recently, several concurrent works have studied using audio captioning models to generate synthetic captions of unlabeled audio.
 This leads to more accurate audio-caption pairs that could be used to train better TTA models.
 In detail, Sound-VECaps \citep{yuan2024improving} uses CogVLM \citep{wang2023cogvlm} to generate visual descriptions and EnClap \citep{kim2024enclap} to generate sound descriptions, and then use ChatGPT to condense into captions.
 This approach does not apply to audio data without video, and the captions may contain excessive visual information that does not exist in audio.
-GenAU \citep{haji2024taming} is trained on captions generated with AutoCap \citep{haji2024taming}.
-However, this dataset is not open-sourced, and so we could not evaluate its quality.
 Tango-AF is trained on AF-AudioSet \citep{kong2024improving} generated with Audio Flamingo \citep{kong2024audio}.
 It has very high quality, but is very small in scale.
+GenAU \citep{haji2024taming} is a concurrent study to ours, trained on captions generated with AutoCap \citep{haji2024taming}.
 All these studies demonstrate synthetic captions could lead to significant improvement of TTA generation quality.
-Inspired by these pioneering studies, we propose a larger synthetic dataset of captions leveraging an audio language model followed by filtering that ensures high quality captions.
+Inspired by these pioneering studies, we propose a large-scale synthetic dataset of captions leveraging an audio language model followed by filtering that ensures high quality captions.